asterinas/asterinas/docs/src/osdk/guide/why.md

 It's just you and the no_std world of Rust.
-You have to implement these basic programming primitives by getting your hands dirty with the most low-level, error-prone, nitty-gritty of computer architecture.
+You have to implement these basic programming primitives by getting your hands dirty with the most low-level, error-prone, and nitty-gritty details of computer architecture.
 It's a journey of learning, doing, and a whole lot of finger-crossing to make sure everything clicks into place.